civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_themes.md

-# hook_civicrm_import
+# hook_civicrm_themes

 ## Summary

-This Hook is called when building a list of available themes for use within CiviCRM.
+This hook is called when building a list of available themes for use within CiviCRM.

 ## Definition